Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Digital information in brief

 We live in the Information Technology (IT) age, where we store and exchange information digitally.
-The reason it's called "digital" is because the whole thing involves digits, two specific ones.
+It’s “digital” because it involves digits.
+More precisely, two specific digits.

 The binary way of information coding

-In the computer world, information is stored and processed via strings of zero (0) and one (1) in different patterns.
-This method of information coding is known as binary.
+In the computer world, information of any type (text, photos, video, audio, etc.) is stored and processed using strings of zeros (0) and ones (1) in different patterns.
+This method of information coding is known as binary coding, or digitizing.

-The more information we need to code, the longer these strings are.
-And they get long really fast.
+The more information we need to code, the more complex and long these strings become, and they get long really fast.
+Let’s take a specific example to clarify the data units of digitization further.

 01000100 01101111 01101110 01100111 00100000 01001011 01101110 01101111 01110111 01110011 00100000 01010100 01100101 01100011 01101000

 But before that, the information has to reside somewhere.
-Specifically, before you can read this beloved "Dong Knows Tech" phrase, the browser has to know where to pull that crazy string of digits above.
-And that brings us to "memory" and "storage" and their differences.
+Specifically, before you can read this beloved “Dong Knows Tech” phrase, the browser has to know where to pull that crazy string of digits above from and where to show it.
+And that brings us to “memory” and “storage” and their differences.

 Memory (RAM) vs. storage (HDD/SSD)